Level 4 Diploma in Counselling - accredited by OCNWMR

 A full list of learning outcomes is available on request but briefly by the end of the course you will:

 Students will be registered with OCNWMR (National Awarding Organisation) for 11 Units with a total of 53 Credits.
-Guided learning hours (GLH) for this qualification is 420 hours and Total Qualification Time (TQT) is 530 hours.
+We provide 450 hours of Guided Learning for this course (GLH) and Total Qualification Time (TQT) is around 530 hours.
 On successful completion students with be awarded a national qualification - 'OCNWMR Level 4 Diploma in Counselling' The Open College Network West Midlands Level 4 Diploma in Counselling is accredited by Ofqual.

 As part of this course there will be a placement requirement of 100 hours.
 This is a placement outside of the course where you will fulfill the role of a trainee counsellor.
 You will therefore need professional indemnity insurance and student membership of the BACP or ACC.
 This work will be supervised and perspective students are advised to consider the extra costs this will incur.
 You will need to research agencies or charities where you may become a volunteer in good time before starting your placement in the January of the fisrt academic year.
 You may be required to have DBS checks etc which can take time, and you may be required to do some specific agency training dependent on the placement provider.